Book Summary: Atomic Habits by James Clear

 How Your Habits Shape Your Identity (and Vice Versa)

-- There are three levels of change:
+When building atomic habits, there are three levels of possible change:

-- The daily actions you take ultimately create the person you are.
-So the best way to become the best version of yourself is develop a set of habits and systems that reflect that person.
+Your daily habits, including your financial habits, healthy habits, eating habits, cleaning habits, and everything that you do, ultimately create the person you are.
+So the best way to become who you want to be is to develop a set of good habits and systems.

 How to Build Better Habits in 4 Simple Steps

-- The science of habit formation involves four things: “A cue, which triggers a craving, which motivates a response, which provides a reward, which satisfies the craving and, ultimately, becomes associated with the cue.”
+The science of habit formation involves four things: “A cue, which triggers a craving, which motivates a response, which provides a reward, which satisfies the craving and, ultimately, becomes associated with the cue.”

-- For example, a cue could be that your phone vibrates to let you know you have a text.
+For example, a cue could be that your phone vibrates to let you know you have a text.
 Then the craving is that you want to know what someone said to you.
 The response is that you grab your phone and read the text.
 The reward is that you satisfy your craving to read the message.
 The habit loop repeats when your phone buzzes again.

-- There are four laws of behavior change for building better habits that leverage the science of habits: (1) make it obvious; (2) make it attractive; (3) make it easy, and (4) make it satisfying.
+There are four laws of behavior change for building better habits that leverage the science of habits: (1) make it obvious; (2) make it attractive; (3) make it easy, and (4) make it satisfying.

-The 1st Law: Make it Obvious
+The 1st Law: Make It Obvious

 The Man Who Didn’t Look Right